Saint-Vincent abbey in Senlis and Ann of Kiev: a foundation, complicated loves

 Err, no, not exactly!
-Because the gentleman Raoul had pretty boorish manners: he kidnapped Anne in the middle of Senlis forest, while she was having a stroll.
-Whoa!
+Gentleman Raoul had pretty boorish manners: he kidnapped Anne in the middle of Senlis forest.
 They went towards Crépy-en-Valois, Raoul’s fief, where a priest quickly married them.

-And yet the two lovers still lived together… and finally, people forgave them, even Philippe, Anne’s son!
+And yet the two lovers still lived together… finally, people forgave them, even Philippe, Anne’s son!
 Raoul died and let Anne alone.
-We don’t know where is the queen’s grave: in Russia or in France...